Dr Nicholas James Maple

 He has previously been involved in multi-regional projects relating to Africa, all with a strong policy focus.
 These include: an investigation of national, regional and continental migration frameworks with a focus on southern Africa; a study of the impact of the UN’s Global Compacts on Refugees and Migration on refugees’ right to international protection in southern Africa; and a report on the effect of the novel Coronavirus (COVID-19) pandemic on refugees, migrants, asylum seekers and internally displaced persons.

-Whilst working for the RLI, Nicholas has helped organise over 50 conferences, workshops, and seminars.
-He is also an assistant editor at the Refugee Survey Quarterly Journal, published by Oxford University Press.
+He is also the Joint Editor-in-Chief at the Refugee Survey Quarterly Journal, published by Oxford University Press.

 Publication Details